Jackarius090/plastic-pollution/README.md

 The website will soon be hosted on GitHub Pages.
 Where anyone will be able to view it and be informed of plastic pollution.
 Long term this can hopefully make a difference to peoples perception of the plastic pollition crisis the world faces today.

+## What next?

+We will continue to work on this project to make improvements to the design and functionality.
+There are many design adjustsments to make.
+Some features that may be added in the future are:
+- forum section
+- sustainability quiz
+- plastic identification guide
+- recycling process overview
+- interactive map showing recycling rates
+- map of recycling points in the local area
+- leaderboard of countries with the best plastic recycling
+- interactive quiz
+- q and a on plastic waste

 ## References
 - https://www.un.org/sustainabledevelopment/blog/2023/08/explainer-what-is-plastic-pollution/
 - https://data.oecd.org/